weaviate/weaviate-io/developers/weaviate/starter-guides/which-weaviate.md

 ## Available options

+### Deployment

 Weaviate can be deployed in the following ways:
 - [Embedded Weaviate](../installation/embedded.md)
 - [Docker-Compose](../installation/docker-compose.md)
 - [Weaviate Cloud Services (WCS)](../installation/weaviate-cloud-services.md)
 - [Self-managed Kubernetes](../installation/kubernetes.md)
 - [Hybrid SaaS](https://weaviate.io/pricing)

+### Vectorization

+When adding data objects to Weaviate, you have two choices:
+- Specify the object vector directly, or
+- Use a Weaviate vectorizer module to generate the object vector.

+If you are using a vectorizer module, your choices will depend on your input medium/modality, as well as whether you would prefer a local or API-based vectorizer.

+Generally speaking, an API-based vectorizer will be more convenient to use, but will incur additional costs.
+On the other hand, a local vectorizer will be lower cost, but may require specialized hardware (such as a GPU) to run at comparable speeds.

+For text, [this open-source benchmark](https://huggingface.co/blog/mteb) provides a good overview of the performance of different vectorizers.
+Please do keep in mind that domain-specific, or real-world performance may vary.

 ## By use case